 Can I Use a Basket For My Orchid Instead?

 If you prefer not to use clay pots or clear plastic pots for one reason or another, there is another alternative.
-Some people like using baskets such as this one or wooden-slatted containers like these.
+Some people like using plastic baskets such as this one or wooden-slatted containers like these.
 These are wonderfully decorative and unique.
 The numerous spaces between the slats also offer your orchids great ventilation.

 Things to Keep in Mind When Using Baskets as an Orchid Pot